uyuni-project/sumaform/README_ADVANCED.md

 }
 ```

-If Avahi is enabled and you are running Docker on a minion, you will need an Avahi reflector on the minion to provide Avahi resolution inside of the containers.
+If Avahi is enabled and you are running Docker on a minion, you will need an Avahi reflector on the minion to provide multicast domain name resolution inside of the containers.
 A typical example is the Cucumber testsuite which uses such a setup.
 An Avahi reflector can be enabled via:

 ```hcl
 module "minion" {